Applied-Scientific-Research/Omega3D/README.md

 If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.

+To use the system Clang on Linux, you will want the following variables defined:

+    cmake -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ ..

 On OSX, to get OpenMP parallelization of the solver, you may need to install GCC with brew (as above), and add a few more arguments to the `cmake` command:

     brew install gcc
     cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-x -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-x ..

-where x is the latest version on your machine (you can check this by going to /usr/local/bin).
+where x is the latest version on your machine (you can check this by going to `/usr/local/bin`).

 ## Run a simulation in the GUI
 If you were able to build the software, you should be able to run